tmtmtm/bashible/docs/rpm_is_installed.md

 ##### rpm_is_installed NAME

 Returns true if a RPM is installed.
-Does a quick check (but not always perfect).
+The check is dirty but quick.

+warning: this feature might be moved to a separate library in the future

 ```bash
 @ Installing nginx